Vetle-Dyngeland/Monogame-Tile-System/README.md

 # Monogame-Tile-System
-Simple monogame(XNA) tile system with a player and an in-built level creator
+Simple monogame(XNA) tile system with a player(for example purposes) and an in-built level creator

 # Controls
 Wasd to move the player.